If you’re going to visit Thailand for the first time, you’ll likely spend at least one day in Bangkok, the eclectic capital city.

-With an endless list of things to do & see in Bangkok, visiting Chinatown may not make the cut for most tourists.
+With an endless list of things to do in Bangkok, visiting Chinatown may not make the cut for most tourists.
 That’s their loss.
 Bangkok’s Chinatown is one of the largest and most interesting Chinatowns in the world.

 Most of Bangkok’s Chinatown is on Yaowarat Road, a block north of Phahurat Road, but the area spreads out and covers some of the surrounding streets.
 It’s also one of the oldest areas in the city and the main centre of trade.

 It’s known for its food.
-In the evening, tourists and locals flock to Chinatown for the Thai Chinese cuisine.
+In the evening, tourists and locals flock to Chinatown for Thai Chinese cuisine.
 You’ll also find vendors selling garments, gold, second-hand parts, antiques, souvenirs, and just about anything else that you can think of.